-Chiefs vs. Titans Preview: Patrick Mahomes set to return
+Chiefs vs. Titans preview: Patrick Mahomes set to return

 Patrick Mahomes will be making his first start since dislocating his kneecap during Thursday Night Football against the Denver Broncos in Week 7.

-On the other side of the ball, it is crucial that Kansas City’s defense stops Titans receiver Derrick Henry, who ranks tenth in the league in rushing yards.
+On the other side of the ball, it is crucial that Kansas City’s defense stops Titans running back Derrick Henry, who ranks tenth in the league in rushing yards.

-Watch as our Taylor Rocha breaks down both sides of the ball for this week’s Thursday night football match up.